daliagachc/wrf_management/wrf_management/papers/Readme.md

-Short summary of literature should go in the file : literature_summary.txt
+- Short summary of literature should go in the file : literature_summary.txt
+- literature documents go to ./docs